OpenClaw + Pipelock Deployment Guide#

 pipelock generate mcporter -i servers.json --in-place --backup

 3. Restart your agent.
-All MCP traffic now routes through pipelock.
+MCP traffic from that wrapped config now routes through pipelock.

 Architecture#